Bill Clinton: Governor of Arkansas (1979–1981, 1983–1992)

 In 1978, Clinton entered the Arkansas gubernatorial primary.
 At just 31 years old, he was one of the youngest gubernatorial candidates in the state's history.
-Clinton was elected governor of Arkansas in 1978, having defeated the Republican candidate Lynn Lowe, a farmer from Texarkana.
+Clinton was elected Governor of Arkansas in 1978, having defeated the Republican candidate Lynn Lowe, a farmer from Texarkana.
 Clinton was only 32 years old when he took office, the youngest governor in the country at the time and the second youngest governor in the history of Arkansas.
 Due to his youthful appearance, Clinton was often called the "Boy Governor".
 He worked on educational reform and directed the maintenance of Arkansas's roads, with wife Hillary leading a successful committee on urban health care reform.
 However, his term included an unpopular motor vehicle tax and citizens' anger over the escape of Cuban refugees (from the Mariel boatlift) detained in Fort Chaffee in 1980.
 Monroe Schwarzlose, of Kingsland in Cleveland County, polled 31 percent of the vote against Clinton in the Democratic gubernatorial primary of 1980.
 Some suggested Schwarzlose's unexpected voter turnout foreshadowed Clinton's defeat by Republican challenger Frank D. White in the general election that year.
 As Clinton once joked, he was the youngest ex-governor in the nation's history.

-Clinton joined friend Bruce Lindsey's Little Rock law firm of Wright, Lindsey and Jennings.
+After leaving office in January 1981, Clinton joined friend Bruce Lindsey's Little Rock law firm of Wright, Lindsey and Jennings.
 In 1982, he was elected governor a second time and kept the office for ten years.
 Effective with the 1986 election, Arkansas had changed its gubernatorial term of office from two to four years.
 During his term, he helped transform Arkansas's economy and improved the state's educational system.
 For senior citizens, he removed the sales tax from medications and increased the home property-tax exemption.
 He became a leading figure among the New Democrats, a group of Democrats who advocated welfare reform, smaller government, and other policies not supported by liberals.
 Formally organized as the Democratic Leadership Council (DLC), the New Democrats argued that in light of President Ronald Reagan's landslide victory in 1984, the Democratic Party needed to adopt a more centrist political stance in order to succeed at the national level.
 Clinton delivered the Democratic response to Reagan's 1985 State of the Union Address and served as chair of the National Governors Association from 1986 to 1987, bringing him to an audience beyond Arkansas.